-If you’re on NoFap, you should be doing one form of meditation or the other.
+If you’re doing the NoFap challenge, you should be doing one form of meditation or the other.

 Nothing relaxes the mind faster than meditation.
 Meditation deeply relaxes the mind to the point of inducing sleep.

-So, if you’re finding it difficult to sleep better on NoFap, you should consider doing mindfulness meditation when you’re already on the bed.
+So, if you’re finding it difficult to sleep better during your NoFap challenge, you should consider doing mindfulness meditation when you’re already on the bed.

 You can do this by focusing on your breath.
 It calms your mind and reduces the emotions and thoughts keeping you awake.